VirusFriendly/Krunstkammer/nmap-analysis/README.md

-# nmap-scripts
+# Nmap Analysis Scripts
-My personal collection of Nmap scripts and tools

-## sf-signatures
-I am a hunter of unknown (at least to me) protocols, this is where I keep the service fingerprints of new protocols I come across for future research.

-## nse-scripts
-Largely insignificant nse scripts I made, mainly for the purpose of getting used to the nse api.
-Perhaps in the future I'll make more significant scripts.
+Collection of tools to analyze Nmap output either for new unknown protocols or special details

 ## parse_fingerprint module
-This is probably the reason you're looking at this repo.
-If you have a Nmap OS or Service fingerprint, this module will clean it up and give you and information dump of what was in the fingerprint.
+If you have a Nmap OS or Service fingerprint block, this module will clean it up and give you and information dump of what was in the fingerprint.

 Its a module, so if you don't like the report format, you can still use the parser and have it formatted anyway you like.